Scrutiny Over Commercial Item Contracts Continues

 At around the same time that DCAA issued its audit memorandum, DoD issued a long-awaited draft update to its Commercial Item Handbook, which had not been updated in more than a decade.
 76 Fed.
 Reg.
 60474 (Sept.
 29, 2011).
 Like the earlier version, the revised Handbook recognizes that the definition of commercial items is "broad" and is not limited to "off the shelf" items.
 At the same time, the revised Handbook has also been updated to reflect many of the changes and limitations on commercial item contracting that have been imposed over the past several years.

-For example, like DCAA's recent audit guidance, the revised Handbook acknowledges that prime contractors are responsible for determining the commercial item status of their subcontractors, yet goes on to suggest that contracting officers should request certified cost or pricing data if they determine that a subcontract does not qualify as a commercial item and no other Truth in Negotiations Act exception or waiver applies.
+For example, like DCAA's recent audit guidance, the revised Handbook acknowledges that prime contractors are responsible for determining the commercial item status of their subcontractors, yet goes on to suggest that contracting officers should request certified cost or pricing data if they determine that a subcontract does not qualify as a commercial item and no other Truthful Cost or Pricing Data Act (formerly TINA) exception or waiver applies.

 The Handbook also has been updated to include guidance regarding the rules for awarding commercial item time-and-materials contracts (which were not explicitly authorized when the Handbook was first issued), as well as the limitations on the use of commercial item contracts to acquire major weapons systems, based on Section 803 of the FY2006 NDAA.